Thinkmill/pragmatic-forms/README.md

 - be declarative
 - be un-magical
 - be just react (and modern JS)
-- work with your state management library
+- work with YOUR state management library
 - work in browser and react-native

 Example usage: